Revisionist Zionism: Early history of Revisionist Zionism

-In October 1937, Jabotinsky met with Marshall Edward Smygly-Rydz to arrange an alliance between Revisionist Zionist and the anti-semitic Polish regime.
+In October 1937, Jabotinsky met with Marshall Edward Smigly-Rydz to arrange an alliance between Revisionist Zionists and the anti-semitic Polish regime.
 Jabotinsky used the Polish press to call for the evacuation of 1.5 million Jews from eastern Europe, mostly from Poland.
 In spring 1939, Poles set up a guerrilla training school for Revisionist Zionists at Zakopane in the Tatra Mountains.
 25 members of the Irgun were brought to Poland from Palestine and were taught sabotage and insurrection by the Polish Army.
 The Polish Army also provided weapons for 10,000 men for a possible invasion of Palestine in April 1940.
 In August 1939, Menachem Begin told the Irgun that he wanted the invasion to take place in October 1939.
-He planned to lead the Betar who would land on the beach at Tel Aviv and the Irgun would occupy the Government House in Jerusalem, hold it for 24 hours, and declare a provisional government.
+He planned to lead the Betar, who would land on the beach at Tel Aviv, and the Irgun would occupy the Government House in Jerusalem, hold it for 24 hours, and declare a provisional government.
 After Jabotinsky died or was arrested, Revisionists in Europe and America would proclaim a government-in-exile.
 Jabotinsky changed the invasion plan after the 1939 White Paper.
 Britain restricted Zionist land purchases, limited immigration to 75,000 for the next five years, and suggested an Arab-dominated state be formed in the next 10 years.

 After the German invasion of Poland in 1939, Jabotinsky focused on creating another Jewish Legion.
-The only place where he could recruit people to join this organization was the United States and he did not arrive there until March 1940.
+The only place where he could recruit people to join this organization was the United States, and he did not arrive there until March 1940.
 He also attempted to convince British politicians to help him recruit this army, but they did not agree to do so.
-The British believed that they had Jewish support in their war against Nazi Germany and they believed that the creation of another Jewish Legion would create tension in the Middle East.
+The British believed that they had Jewish support in their war against Nazi Germany, and they believed that the creation of another Jewish Legion would create tension in the Middle East.